Falls Road Park

 Falls Road Local Park (also locally referred to as Hadley's Park) is an urban park located in Potomac, Maryland.
 The park covers twenty acres acquired by Maryland-National Capital Park and Planning Commission (M-NCPPC) in 1986.
 The park contains multi-purpose playing fields used for recreational and sporting events such as soccer, baseball/softball, football, picnics and small fairs.

-A playground named Hadley's Park was created in 1999, designed to be used by both able-bodied and special needs children.
+A playground named Hadley's Park was created in 1999, designed to be used by both able-bodied and disabled children.

 Description

 The park has three different play sets (a pirate ship, frontier village, and a castle), handicap accessible swing sets, a large picnic area, and a hard yet yielding surface supporting the use of wheelchairs, walkers, bikes, scooters, roller blades, etc. Within the park are different games and challenges written on bright colorful signs in braille for visually impaired children.

 Creation

-Shelley Kramm, a resident of Potomac, Maryland, came up with the idea for a playground specifically designed for children with special needs after having difficulties with other playgrounds unsuited for the use of her disabled daughter Hadley.
+Shelley Kramm, a resident of Potomac, Maryland, came up with the idea for a playground specifically designed for children with disabilities after having difficulties with other playgrounds unsuited for the use of her disabled daughter Hadley.
 As Kramm's daughter needed a wheelchair, other playgrounds were inaccessible due to surfaces, such as gravel and woodchip, that made the use of a wheelchair difficult.
-In October 1996, Kramm formed Hadley's Park Incorporation, a non-profit organization to plan for the creation of a new playground more accessible to children with special needs.
+In October 1996, Kramm formed Hadley's Park Incorporation, a non-profit organization to plan for the creation of a new playground more accessible to children with disabilities.

 The organization also proposed other parks around the Washington Metropolitan area.
 Hadley's Park was the first disabled-accessible playground in Maryland and one of the first of its kind in the United States.